Parents are scrambling after schools suddenly cancel class over staffing and burnout

 For families, sudden closures range from a minor inconvenience to a major betrayal

 Parents across the country responded to an NPR tweet asking how these closures have affected their families.
-Some agreed that the closures could help reduce COVID spread.
-Some were also sympathetic to the idea that school staff needed a break.
+Some agreed that the closures could help reduce the spread of COVID-19.
+Some were also sympathetic to the idea that school staffs needed a break.

 Other parents were livid.